Anand Panyarachun: First administration

-On 23 February 1991, a military coup led by Generals Sunthorn Kongsompong, supreme commander of the armed forces, and General Suchinda Kraprayoon, the commander-in-chief of the army, imprisoned Chatichai Choonhavan, the democratically elected leader.
+On 23 February 1991, a military coup led by General Sunthorn Kongsompong, supreme commander of the armed forces, and General Suchinda Kraprayoon, the commander-in-chief of the army, imprisoned Chatichai Choonhavan, the democratically elected leader.
 As in previous Thai coups, the military formed a National Peace Keeping Council (NPKC) to run the country.
 To shore up its image and gain the trust of King Bhumibol, the NPKC appointed Anand as interim prime minister.

 Anand, closely linked to the palace and held in respect by both the bureaucracy and the business community, proved acceptable to the people and the international community.
 He was regarded as being astute and disciplined, and had never been associated with any financial scandals.

 Upon accepting the position of prime minister, Anand was quick to declare that he did not agree with everything the junta had done and that he intended to follow an independent course.
 He angered the NPKC by suggesting that Chatichai be released immediately upon a cabinet being appointed.